Hercules, Modern Champion of Justice

 In the previous issue of Blue Ribbon Comics, Joe Blair's Rang-A-Tang had fought similar Nazi-like villains called Bundonians, in "Richy, the Amazing Boy" (Blue Ribbon Comics #6, September 1940).
 This story also refers to them as Bundsters.
 For some reason, the Rang-A-Tang tale spells this as Bundonians, with an "o", while the Hercules story has Bundanians, with an "a".

 Hercules Routs the Fierce Unconquered Amazons (1941).
 Writer: Joe Blair.
 Art: Mort Meskin.
 Hercules fights a woman who heads a gang of jewel thieves.
 The tough woman leads an all-male gang of jewel thieves, and is tougher than any of them.
 Later that year, Frank Woodruff's film Lady Scarface (1941) would depict a similar female gang leader, played by Dame Judith Anderson.

 The rubber beach toy carried by Hercules here is an especially strange touch.
 It conveys a perverse sense of infantile behavior, further underscoring Hercules' position as an object of desire.
+Its story developments are also perverse.
 It also serves as a phallic symbol, emphasizing Hercules' appeal.